 CH: Microscopy is essential for studying materials.
 The materials themselves are often controlled at an atomic level, or a near atomic level, and that's why we need electron microscopes to image the materials.
 The powerful microscopes we have in our department, like the FEI Titan, can resolve individual atoms in materials and give wonderful results, but it's very difficult to use.
 You need two years’ training, minimum – and when you want to take an image of a material, if can take perhaps three or four hours to align the microscope first.

 So alongside these big microscopes, we sometimes need simpler instruments to look at the materials quickly, at a lower magnification.
 It’s often good to start imaging at a lower resolution, and work up to the atomic resolution, so you get a complete picture of the sample.

-Desktop instruments, like the Phenom, are incredibly useful, because you can train someone to use them in just 15 minutes, and they can be used to image a huge range of samples.
+the Phenom, are incredibly useful, because you can train someone to use them in just 15 minutes, and they can be used to image a huge range of samples.
 Very little preparation is needed – you just put the specimen into the microscope, and 10 minutes later you have your images.

 WS: Can you give us an example of a case where the desktop SEM was particularly useful?